differential-network-analysis/dnaici-webpage/source/index.rst

 Introduction
 ============
 The advancement of both sequencing technologies and computational approaches have revolutionized the field of three-dimensional (3D) chromatin architecture.
-In order to fully utilize the multi-omics data of 3D chromosomes and mine hidden biological information, we presented **D**ifferential **N**etwork **A**nalysis in **I**ntra-chromosomal **C**ommunity **I**nteraction (DNAICI)，a Python package that combines Hi-C data, epigenetic modifications, and topological features to predict differentially interacting and expressed genes.
+In order to fully utilize the multi-omics data of 3D chromosomes and mine hidden biological information, we presented Differential  Network  Analysis in  Intra-chromosomal  Community  Interaction (DNAICI)，a Python package that combines Hi-C data, epigenetic modifications, and topological features to predict differentially interacting and expressed genes.

 This webpage provides instructions for integrative analysis of multi-omics data, from data preprocessing to downstream differential analysis.
 The default values for parameters used in this instructions are designed for demo data (e.g. `cohort = 'untreated'`, `chromosome = ['chr18','chr19']`), which includes multi-omics data of two chromosomes of from untreated tamoxifen-sensitive MCF7 cell line and one hour estrogen (E2)-treated MCF7 cell line.
 The full data including tamoxifen-resistant cell line MCF7TR were used to generate the results in our paper.

 Contents